 Sometimes you’ll try food that will make you weep and the angels sing, and others foods you’ll be wondering if that eye-ball will squirt out like a cherry tomato when you take a chomp.

-See that face to the left?
+See that face?
 That’s my “what the hell did I just put in my mouth” face.
 But I still tried it.

 Tasting Haitian blood sausage in a remote village was a weird one for me, but it was an incredible experience to share with the local “Momma” who made it for everyone.